-Some old-version DDR2-800/667 DIMMs may not match Intel®'s On-Die-Termination (ODT) requirement and will automatically downgrade to run at DDR2-533.
-If this happens, contact your memory vendor to check the ODT value.
+- Some old-version DDR2-800 DIMMs may not match Intel®'s On-Die-Termination (ODT) requirement and will automatically downgrade to run at DDR2-667.
+If this happens, contact your memory vendor to check the ODT value. - Due to chipset limitation, DDR2-800 with CL=4 will be downgraded to run at DDR2-667 by default setting.
+If you want to operate with lower latency, adjust the memory timing manually.

-P5K-V Motherboard Qualified Vendors Lists (QVL) DDR2-1066 MHz capability
+P5K Motherboard Qualified Vendors Lists (QVL) DDR2-1066 MHz capability